 Part of what makes remote work beneficial for so many people is the opportunity to work from practically anywhere in the world.
 However, taking a remote work vacation might be challenging.
 Especially if you’re tempted to work the entire time you’re supposed to be enjoying time off.

-If you have a remote job and you want to step away from your work-from-home routine to to travel or take an extended vacation, see our tips for taking a vacation as a remote worker.
+Do you have a remote job and want to step away from your work-from-home routine to travel or take an extended vacation?
+See our tips for taking a workcation as a remote worker.
 Additionally, we’ll cover a few steps to follow if you want to combine remote work with travel time.

 1. Determine How Available You Plan to Be

-If you plan to work even a little during your scheduled vacation time, you should set reasonable work hours expectations.
+If you plan to work even a little during your scheduled vacation time, you should set reasonable expectations for your working hours (and free time).
+This is especially important if you plan to utilize your vacation days throughout your travel.

 Including: